By using this site, you agree to the Privacy Policy and Terms of Use.

 The cost of living in Munich is much higher than in other German cities.
 However, the salaries of highly qualified employees are high enough to support the lifestyle.

 Munich, which is well-known for Oktoberfest, is a well-liked vacation spot.
-Most of Munich’s attractions are located in the historic city center, between Karlstor and Isartor.
+Most of Munich’s attractions are located in the historic city centre, between Karlstor and Isartor.
 The most well-known landmark in Munich is the “Frauenkirche.”
 The English Garden, one of the biggest parks in the entire world, is also housed there (The Englische Garten).
 The city’s notable attractions also include food and beer.

 4. Cologne/ Köln